VilhelmPrytz/minecraftserverstatus-api/README.md

 pip3 install -r requirements.txt
 ```

-We recommend to host the application using something like `gunicorn` and `supvervisor` behind a `nginx` installation (proxy).
+It is recommended hosting the application using something like [gunicorn](https://gunicorn.org/) and [supervisor](http://supervisord.org/) behind Nginx.

 To retrieve the status of a Minecraft Server, send a `GET` request to the URI `/server/<address>`.
-Replace `<address>` with specified hostname or IP of Minecraft Server (see example result).
+Replace `<address>` with specified hostname or IP of Minecraft Server (see the example result below).
 This endpoint will always return a JSON blob.

 ```json
 {